ibrahims-main/UseEnv/README.md

 ```

 ### Example Code
-Here’s a simple example of how to use the `EnvParser` library in your project:
+Here’s a simple example of how to use the `UseEnv` library in your project:

 ```c++
 #include <iostream>